Ilan Pappé: Early life and education

-Pappé was born in Haifa, Israel, to German Jewish parents who fled Nazi persecution in the 1930s.
-At the age of 18, he was drafted into the Israel Defense Forces, serving in the Golan Heights during the 1973 Yom Kippur War.
-He graduated from the Hebrew University of Jerusalem in 1978, and in 1984 obtained his PhD in history from the University of Oxford, under the guidance of Albert Hourani and Roger Owen.
-His doctoral thesis became his first book, Britain and the Arab-Israeli Conflict.
+Pappé was born in Haifa, Israel, to a family of Ashkenazi Jews.
+His parents were German Jews who had fled Nazi persecution in the 1930s.
+At the age of 18, he was drafted into the Israel Defense Forces (IDF) and served in the Golan Heights during the Yom Kippur War in 1973.
+He graduated from the Hebrew University of Jerusalem in 1978 with a Bachelor of Arts (BA) degree.
+He then moved to England to study history at the University of Oxford, completing a Doctor of Philosophy (DPhil) degree in 1984 under the supervision of British historians Albert Hourani and Roger Owen.
+His doctoral thesis was titled "British foreign policy towards the Middle East, 1948-1951: Britain and the Arab-Israeli conflict" and this became his first book, titled Britain and the Arab-Israeli Conflict.